-Coworking is quickly transitioning from a niche service for small companies to an important piece of any commercial property portfolio.
+Coworking is quickly transitioning from a niche service for small companies or temporary spaces to an important piece of any commercial property portfolio.
 There are two key players in this space: Landlords looking to provide alternative offerings in their building and independent coworking providers.